splunk/splunk-sdk-javascript/README.md

 directory to the Splunk apps directory or you can create a symbolic link to it.
 Then, restart Splunk.

+**Note**: `new_english` does a domain check against the requester, and will return an error if it is not in the list.
+If you are accessing Splunk from a domain/IP that is different than `localhost` or `127.0.0.1`, you should add your domain/IP to the `new_english/default/json.conf` file.

 **Examples for Mac OS X**:

 The following example command shows how to copy the `new_english`